 Francis (Buzz) Slavin co-authored the textbook on Arizona construction law – Arizona Construction Law & Mechanics Liens (1980-2005) – and lectured in seminars on construction law for over 25 years.
 Our firm is eminently qualified to enforce our clients’ rights, whether leveraging construction liens to extract payment or holding builders accountable for defects or nonperformance.
 We have extensive experience in breach of contract litigation.

 In construction defect law, there are two different types of defects: design defects and construction defects.
 A design defect is an inherent failure of the design of a structure.
 A construction defect is a failure to adhere to the approved design of the structure or community standards of good workmanship, or use of substandard materials or improper methods of construction.
 The classification of the defect usually determines which party or parties are at fault for the defect.
 It is not uncommon in construction defect litigation for claims to be made against design professionals as well as contractors and material suppliers.

-Our firm has extensive experience in the negotiation and drafting of construction agreements including modification of standard AIA and AGC contract forms and general conditions.
-Our firm’s experience in this area includes preparation of a $125 million design-build construction contract for a major government contractor manufacturing facility.
+Our firm has extensive experience in the negotiation and drafting of construction agreements, including modification of standard AIA and AGC contract forms and general conditions.
+Our firm’s experience in this area includes the preparation of a $125 million design-build construction contract for a major government contractor manufacturing facility.

 Experience Matters In Construction Disputes